This blog post was first published on 27 January 2017 and was last updated on 23 January 2018.

 Let’s start with the bad news.
 If you have still to register your business for Self Assessment, it’s highly unlikely at this late stage that you’ll be able to do so and receive your activation PIN and Unique Taxpayer Reference (UTR) - which HMRC sends to you by post - in time.
 So the fine of at least £100 is probably unavoidable at this stage.

 However, you still need both your activation PIN and UTR to complete and submit your return, so make sure you proceed as normal once you receive them.
-Here’s what you need to do to get started on your tax return once you’ve got those numbers.
+Here’s what you need to complete your tax return once you’ve got those numbers.
 The longer you leave it to file your return and pay your tax, the more penalties you can accumulate, so don’t delay any longer than you have to!

 Know how long it will take your payment to reach HMRC